NG-ZORRO/ng-zorro-antd/docs/customize-theme-variable.en-US.md

 ### Related changes

-In order to implement CSS Variable and maintain original usage compatibility, we added `@root-entry-name: xxx;` entry injection to the `dist/antd.xxx.less` file to support less dynamic loading of the corresponding less file.
+In order to implement CSS Variable and maintain original usage compatibility, we added `@root-entry-name: xxx;` entry injection to the `ng-zorro-antd.xxx.less` file to support less dynamic loading of the corresponding less file.
 Under normal circumstances, you do not need to pay attention to this change.
-However, if your project directly references the less file in the `lib|es` directory.
-You need to configure `@root-entry-name: default;` (or `@root-entry-name: variable;`) at the entry of less so that less can find the correct entry.

-In addition, we migrated `@import'motion'` and `@import'reset'` in `lib|es/style/minxins/index.less` to `lib|es/style/themes/xxx.less` In, because these two files rely on theme-related variables.
-If you use the relevant internal method, please adjust it yourself.
-Of course, we still recommend using the `antd.less` files in the `dist` directory directly instead of calling internal files, because they are often affected by refactoring.